 Update at 3:09 p.m.
 ET.
-With a signature, Gov. Mitch Daniels has turned Indianapolis into a right to work state.
+With a signature, Gov. Mitch Daniels has turned Indiana into a right to work state.
 The governor signed into a law a controversial bill that would prohibit labor contracts from requiring workers to pay union dues, according to the AP.

 Our Original Post Continues:

 The controversial "right to work" bill was approved by the state Senate today with a 28 to 22 vote.
 Once Daniels signs the bill into law, which he is expected to do later today, Indiana will be the first state in a decade to pass a right to work law.

 The Indianapolis Star reports that as the senate voted, a loud though calm crowd of thousands of protesters lined the hallways of the Statehouse.
 The paper adds:

 "John Hatfield and Larry Moran of Carpenter's Local 232 in Fort Wayne stood along Washington Street with a protest signs — just two of many people doing the same.
 Hatfield said lawmakers are trying to take away union members' living wages.